Daniel-K1/JNotepad_new/readme.md

 - method added to check if text area is updated from last save operation - if it does, prompt window is called an user is requested to confirm before he exits program.
 Method is also requesting for user confirmation if opens a new file without saving current one.
-- global working directory is create after first use of "save" or "open"
+- global working directory is created after first use of "save" or "open"

 ## Features to be added in next releases:
 - "save as..." - reopen chooser if user drops overwriting the file (for user convenience)